DrShnitzel/DrShnitzel/README.md

 ## My self-summary

 I am experienced backend developer with wore than 5 years of commercial development experience.
-My main languge is Ruby but I am not limited to it.
+My main language is Ruby but I am not limited to it.
 I have used many other technologies in my projects(Go, Rust, Objective-C, Swift, Python, Delphi, Lua etc.) and always looking forward to try something new.

 I am reliable and punctual person.
 I have never missed a deadline